sebastiangreger/kirby3-commentions/README.md

 **Before implementing the functionalities enabled by this plugin, it is strongly advised to carry out an ethical and legal assessment.** By enabling users to post comments and/or by processing webmentions, a website deals with what is considered personal data in most jurisdictions.
 The processing of personal data is subject to often very strict privacy laws, coming with a potentially wide range of obligations.

-"GDPR compliance" or similar is never created by software, but by the way it is used.
+"GDPR compliance" etc. is never created by software, but by the way it is used.
 While this plugin aims to provide means for its responsible and legally compliant use, responsibility for ethical conduct and compliance with applicable laws ultimately rests with the operator of the website (the data controller).
 If in doubt, always ask a qualified lawyer - and if this plugin does not meet your requirements, create a Github issue, don't use it, or adapt it to your needs.

 ## Installation

-This plugin relies on two libraries not included in the repository due to potential licensing issues ([html-php5](http://masterminds.github.io/html5-php/) and [HTML Purifier](http://htmlpurifier.org/); used for filtering, analysing and formatting HTML input).
-The **Composer method is hence strongly recommended**, as it takes care of installing these dependencies.
-Alternatively, when installing as Git submodule or via download, the plugin [kirby-sanitizer](https://github.com/avoskitchen/kirby-sanitizer) should be installed as well, adding the missing libraries.

-### Composer (recommended)
+### Recommended: Composer

 ```bash
 composer require sgkirby/commentions
 ```

+### Alternatives

+This plugin relies on two libraries not included in the repository due to potential licensing issues ([html-php5](http://masterminds.github.io/html5-php/) and [HTML Purifier](http://htmlpurifier.org/); used for filtering, analysing and formatting HTML input).
+The Composer method takes care of installing these dependencies.
+Alternatively, when installing as Git submodule or via download, the plugin [kirby-sanitizer](https://github.com/avoskitchen/kirby-sanitizer) should be installed as well, making the missing libraries available.

+_NB.
+The Panel sections present an alert until all dependencies have been installed correctly, as their absence significantly limits the functionality of this plugin._

-### Git submodule
+#### Git submodule

 ```bash
 git submodule add https://github.com/sebastiangreger/kirby3-commentions.git site/plugins/kirby3-commentions
 ```

-### Download
+#### Download

 Download and copy this repository to `/site/plugins/kirby3-commentions`.

-_NB.
-The Panel sections present an alert until all dependencies have been installed correctly, as their absence significantly limits the functionality of this plugin._

 ## Setup